Exploring Exponential Runge-Kutta Methods: A Survey: Examples

 This matrix formulation highlights the linear and nonlinear contributions to the system's dynamics.
 The stiffness of the system becomes significant for large values of $k$, where the nonlinear term induces rapid variations in the solutions.
 This necessitates the use of numerical schemes capable of handling both slow dynamics and the sharp transitions associated with high-curvature regions in the phase space trajectories.

-The results presented in Figure \ref{fig:duffing_plots} and Table \ref{Table:duffing} provide a comprehensive analysis of three second-order numerical methods applied to the Duffing oscillator system\footnote{All relative errors are computed with respect to a high-precision numerical solution obtained using MATLAB's \texttt{ode15s} solver, as no analytical solution is available for this nonlinear system.} with $\omega = 1$ and $k = 100$.
+The results presented in Figure \ref{fig:duffing_plots} and Tables \ref{Table:duffing_o2}-\ref{Table:duffing_o4} provide a comprehensive analysis of six numerical methods of order 2 and 4 applied to the Duffing oscillator system\footnote{All relative errors are computed with respect to a high-precision numerical solution obtained using MATLAB's \texttt{ode15s} solver, as no analytical solution is available for this nonlinear system.} integrated over the time interval $[0,20]$ with $\omega = 1$ and $k = 100$.

-RK2 demonstrates severe stability limitations when applied to this stiff problem.
-For step sizes $h \leq 0.001$, the method produces reasonable errors, but as $h$ increases to $0.005$, the relative error grows to approximately $6.39 \times 10^{-1}$.
-At $h = 0.01$, the error reaches $2.97$, indicating complete loss of accuracy.
-For larger step sizes ($h \geq 0.05$), the method fails entirely, producing \texttt{NaN} values.
-This behavior confirms the strict stability constraints of explicit Runge-Kutta methods when applied to stiff problems.
+RK2 demonstrates severe stability limitations when applied to this problem.
+For step sizes $h \leq 0.001$, the method produces reasonable errors, but as $h$ increases to $0.01$, the relative error grows to approximately $2.97$ and, most importantly, for larger step sizes ($h \geq 0.05$), the method fails entirely, producing \texttt{NaN} values.
+On the other hand, stability constraints on RK4 are not as evident.
+This suggests that the problem, with these parameters, can be considered only midly stiff.

 Rb2 exhibits significantly better stability characteristics than RK2: it maintains reasonable accuracy for step sizes up to $h = 0.01$, with errors remaining on the order of $10^0$.